Prosecutors: Dad turned in son, attempted Burlington kidnapping suspect

 Tyler Healey, 23, was arraigned Wednesday in Woburn District Court on charges including attempted kidnapping, assault with attempt to rape, assault with intent to commit a felony, and indecent assault and battery on a person over the age of 14.

-Healey, who has ties to Newton and Waltham, was arrested Tuesday in Winthrop and escorted into the Burlington Police Department in handcuffs after his father identified him as the suspect wanted in connection with an incident that took place on the side of the Middlesex Turnpike on Sunday night, prosecutors said.
+Healey, who has ties to Newton and Waltham, was arrested Tuesday in Winthrop and escorted into the Burlington Police Department in handcuffs after his father identified him from pictures released by the DPW as the suspect wanted in connection with an incident that took place on the side of the Middlesex Turnpike on Sunday night, prosecutors said.

-Prosecutors noted that police were able to link Healey to the crime because his father pointed out the colorful, distinctive sneakers he was wearing in the surveillance video.
+Prosecutors noted that police were able to link Healey to the crime because police recognized the colorful, distinctive sneakers he was wearing in the surveillance video.
 He was also said to be wearing them when he was arrested.

 Officers launched an investigation after they received a 911 call from a woman who said she was driving home from work when she believed she saw another woman being dragged away on foot by a male suspect shortly before 8:30 p.m., according to Burlington Police Chief Thomas Browne and Middlesex District Attorney Marian Ryan.